 This work focuses on developing new mechanisms for strategic games that can be formulated as different variants of the set cover problem, with three main objectives.
-First of all, each mechanism has to be strategyproof by providing incentives (such as payments made by service-receiving agents, or service receivers, to service-providing agents, or service providers).
-In addition, we aim to achieve the following objectives, which are sometimes at odds with each other and thus require proper tradeoffs.
+First of all, each mechanism has to be strategyproof; that is, it shall provide incentives (such as payments made by service-receiving agents, or service receivers, to service-providing agents, or service providers) to ensure that agents are truthful and cooperative.
+Secondly, the outcome achieves an approximation of the optimal one with respect to the specified objective function.
+Thirdly, it is desirable that the mechanism is approximately budget-balanced so that the service receivers pay at least a bounded fraction of the total cost incurred by the service providers.